fiveladdercon/launchpad/docs/api/sc_fuel.md

 If the supply type has been previously loaded, the previously loaded space is returned.

-The **sc_fuel** API may be called as a function or as a region method.

-If called as a region method:

-The `supply` may be omitted, in which case the region must have a type, as the region type is used as the supply type.
+If called as a region method the `supply` may be omitted, in which case the region must have a type, as the region type is used as the supply type.

-Furthermore if the region has no children when **sc_fuel** is called, the region is populated with the definitions in the space by calling [sc_set_children](sc_set_children) under the hood.

 The **sc_fuel** API may be called with the following options in either context: